matter-labs/zksync-docs/content/10.zk-stack/35.prividium/_partials/quickstart/_access.md

 `/chains/prividium_chain/configs/private-rpc-permissions.yaml`
 can be edited based on what access you want end users to have.

-There are two sections in the permissions file: `groups` and `contracts`.
+There are two sections in the permissions file:

+- `groups`: Logical collections of users or addresses sharing the same permissions.
+- `contracts`: Specific contracts or methods that a group is allowed to access.

 ### Groups Access